lcdm-uiuc/info490-fa15/Week3/README.md

 #####By the end of this lesson, you should be able to:######

-- Understand how the permissions system imparts system security.
 - Know how to utilize various permissions-based commands, such as id, umask, sudo, etc.
 - Understand how to use various process-based commands, such as ps, top, bg, kill, etc.
-- Perform a python function call.
-- Know the difference between different types of functions.
-- Be able to define new functions.
+- Be able to define new functions in Python.
-- Understand how simple for loops work.
-- Understand why generalization should be used.
-- Write and use conditional statements in Python.
-- Write Python functions that return data.
-- Write and use iteration statements in Python.

 ### Activities and Assignments ###